LucasEnard/formation-template-python/README.md

 class PatientRequest(Message):
     patient:Patient = None
 ```
-We will hold the information in a single obj and we will put the str of the dict out of the get requests directly into the `infos` attribute.
+We will hold the information in a single obj and we will put the str of the dict out of the get request directly into the `infos` attribute.
-The avg will be calculated in the process.
+The average will be calculated in the Process.

 ### 12.3.2. bs